humdek-unibe-ch/sh-shp-api/API.md

 }
 ```

-## Get All Data for selected dataTable
+## Get data for a selected dataTable for all users

 Get the data for all users for the selected  dataTable.

 **URL**: `/api/data/table/{table_name}`